kevskillz/341-scouting-app/docs/source/tablet_app.rst

 ~~~~~~~~~~~~
 ``CustomIcons.dart``

 Go to `fluttericon <https://www.fluttericon.com/>`_ for custom icons.
 Select the icons and click download.
-Make sure to download the icons already in the FLutter project as
+Make sure to download the icons already in the FlLutter project as
 you can only have one ttf font file.
 Unzip and find the ``.ttf`` file.
 Put that under the :file:`fonts` folder in the Flutter project and rename it to :file:`CustomIcons.ttf`.
 Then go to
 the ``.dart`` file downloaded and copy ONLY the IconData objects into :file:`CustomIcons.dart`.